Tun Tun: Career

 Moreover, in the following years, owing to her older style of singing and limited vocal range, she found it difficult to compete with the rising singers like Lata Mangeshkar, Suman Kalyanpur etc. Eventually Naushad suggested that she take up acting, because she had a very bubbly personality and wonderful comic timing.
 She was inspired and awestruck by Dilip Kumar and had a wish, maintaining it stubbornly that in her first film, she would act alongside him.
 Knowing about this crazy love for Dilip Kumar, Naushad asked Dilip Kumar, who was his friend, to cast her in one of his films, and she appeared in Babul (1950) with him, which had Nargis as the lead actress; it is he who renamed her "Tun Tun" to suit her comic persona, the name stayed with her, and a comedic legend was born.

 She went on to act in Guru Dutt's classics such as Aar Paar (1954), Mr. & Mrs. '55 (1955) and Pyaasa (1957).
 In the 1960s and 1970s, she was a permanent comic relief in numerous Bollywood films; a few years down the line, she most notably starred with Amitabh Bachchan in Namak Halaal (1982), a Prakash Mehra blockbuster.

 In her career spanning five decades, she acted in about 198 films in Hindi/Urdu and other languages like Punjabi etc., pairing with top comedy actors of her times such as Bhagwan Dada, Agha, Sunder, Mukri, Dhumal, Johnny Walker and Keshto Mukherjee.
 She was last seen in Hindi films in Kasam Dhande Ki (1990).

 Owing to her popularity, the name Tun Tun has become synonymous with obese women in India.

+Personal life

+Uma Devi met Akhtar Abbas Kazi, an Excise Duty Inspector, who helped and inspired her.
+At the time of the India-Pakistan partition, Kazi moved to Lahore, Pakistan.
+She was fed up with the circumstances of the time and she moved to Bombay to pursue singing in movies.
+Kazi also eventually moved to Bombay, where they got married in 1947.
+She used to refer to her husband as "Mohan".